 There is also the option to do a homestay with Eco Spanish School which will make your stay even more special.
 You can find more information on their website.

-Book: SafetyWing – best digital nomad travel insurance.
+Book: SafetyWing – cheap & flexible travel insurance for travelers and nomads.
 Read about our experience plus other options here ✈️

 9. Go on a Coffee Farm Tour